fiveohhh/cham9000/docs/source/architecture.rst

 Architecture of the Cham
 ------------------------
+The core sub-components of the Cham are Django web app and a small suite of scripts and executables that will assist the Cham in monitoring activities.

 Interface
 """"""""""
 All communications with the Cham will be over HTTP with what is essentially